-Bring the TIBCO Insight Platform into the world of transportation with TIBCO’s Connected Vehicles Accelerator.
-Learn how event processing and streaming analytics can track scheduled vehicles and help you discover critical business moments before they adversely impact your operations, your customers, and your partners.
+Gain real-time insights into transportation and logistics networks with TIBCO’s Connected Vehicles Accelerator.
+Event processing and streaming analytics track scheduled vehicles to help you discover critical business moments before they adversely impact your operations, your customers, and your partners.
 Plus, do it quicker with the accelerator framework.

 TIBCO Enterprise Message Service